Chivier/gswarm/README_gsmodel.md

-# GSwarm Model Management System
+# GSwarm Model Management System (FastAPI Edition)

-A distributed model storage and management system for GPU clusters, designed to efficiently manage model distribution, storage, and serving across multiple nodes.
+A simplified distributed model storage and management system for GPU clusters, now using FastAPI instead of gRPC for better simplicity and easier debugging.

+## 🚀 What's New in v0.3.0

+- **No More gRPC**: Completely replaced gRPC with simple REST APIs using FastAPI
+- **Simplified Architecture**: Removed protobuf dependencies and complex RPC calls
+- **Better Debugging**: HTTP requests are much easier to debug than gRPC
+- **Fewer Dependencies**: No need for grpcio, grpcio-tools, or protobuf compilation
+- **Same Features**: All core functionality remains the same, just simpler

 ## Features

 ### 🚀 Core Capabilities
 - **Distributed Model Registry**: Central coordination of model locations and availability
 - **Multi-Storage Support**: Manage models across disk, RAM, and GPU memory
-- **Job Workflows**: YAML-based pipeline definitions for complex model operations
+- **Job Workflows**: JSON/YAML-based pipeline definitions for complex model operations
-- **REST API**: Complete HTTP API for integration and automation
+- **REST API**: Simple HTTP API for all operations
-- **gRPC Communication**: High-performance inter-node communication
-- **Automatic Persistence**: State persistence and recovery
-- **Smart GPU Detection**: Automatic detection of gswarm-profiler for enhanced GPU information, with nvml fallback
+- **Smart GPU Detection**: Automatic detection of available GPUs using nvitop/pynvml

 ### 📦 Model Operations
 - **Download**: Fetch models from web sources (HuggingFace, etc.)